Auriculotherapy: Nogier points

 Nogier claims that various points located on the ear lobe are related to the head, and facial region, those on the scapha are related to the upper limbs, those on the antihelix and antihelix crura to the trunk and lower limbs and those in the concha are related to the internal organs.

+Chinese Auricular Acupuncture

+"Auricular acupuncture therapy is an important part of Traditional Chinese Medicine (TCM), which is ascribed to a kind of micro-needle system.
+It has been considered to be a valuable asset in the treasure house of Chinese medicine".
+There are many Chinese medical classics that have the inclusion of Auricular points to treat illness as defined by Chinese medical theory.
+It was not until the French neurologist Paul Nogier systematically referenced and chartered the points of the ear in the late 1950s.
+This treatment was extensively researched, developed, and practiced as a modality in East Asia and the West.

 Criticism

-A controlled crossover study of 36 patients failed to find any difference in two experiments.
+A controlled crossover study of 36 patients failed to find any difference between the two experiments.
 The study concluded that auriculotherapy is not an effective therapeutic procedure for chronic pain.

 The first experiment compared the effects of stimulation of auriculotherapy points versus control points.
-A second experiment compared the stimulation of these points with a placebo control of no-stimulation.
+A second experiment compared the stimulation of these points with a placebo control of no stimulation.
 Using the McGill Pain Questionnaire, pain was not decreased at the points compared to the controls.
 Patients' reports of pain relief after auriculotherapy are due to placebo effects.

-Also, during electrical stimulation, patients sometimes reported new pain in an unrelated part of the body.
-These referred sensations reinforce the pain relief produced by the placebo effect and may be part of the reason why the belief in auriculotherapy persists.
+Also, during electrical stimulation, patients sometimes reported new pain in an unrelated body part.
+These referred sensations reinforce the pain relief produced by the placebo effect and may be part of why the belief in auriculotherapy persists.